hermeznetwork/docs/docs/developers/sdk.md

 >**NOTE:** In order to interact with Hermez Testnet, you will need to supply your own Rinkeby Ethereum node.
 You can check these links to help you set up a Rinkeby node (https://blog.infura.io/getting-started-with-infura-28e41844cc89, https://blog.infura.io/getting-started-with-infuras-ethereum-api).

 Currently, Testnet Hermez smart contract is deployed at address `0x14a3b6f3328766c7421034e14472f5c14c5ba090` and Withdrawal Delayer contract is deployed at address `0x6ea0abf3ef52d24427043cad3ec26aa4f2c8e8fd`.
-These addresses could change in the futlre. so you should check these addresses with a query of the [API](https://api.testnet.hermez.io/config) using the browser.
+These addresses could change in the future, so you should check these addresses with a query of the [API](https://api.testnet.hermez.io/config) using the browser.

-For the reminder of the examples, we will configure the basic Hermezjs parameters
+For the remainder of the examples, we will configure the basic Hermezjs parameters

 ```js
 const EXAMPLES_WEB3_URL = "https://rinkeby.infura.io/v3/80496a41d0a134ccbc6e856ffd034696"